awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. Create a bucket to store your aggregated inventory data\.
-For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.
 Make a note of the bucket name and the AWS Region where you created it\.

 1. Choose the **Permissions** tab, and then choose **Bucket Policy**\.